-However after speaking to current students, she decided she’d be better off doing nursing first and completing midwifery as a postgraduate degree.
+However, after speaking to current students, she decided she’d be better off studying nursing first and completing midwifery as a postgraduate degree.
 ‘I liked the idea that I could start working sooner and have some experience first,’ she says.

 Pratley completed her Bachelor of Nursing at Deakin in 2016, and worked as a nurse for two years.
-She is now studying the Graduate Diploma of Midwifery, while working two paid shifts per week on a hospital postnatal ward and picking up casual shifts as a theatre nurse.
-She is due to wrap up her studies in mid-2020.
+She then studied the Graduate Diploma of Midwifery, while working two paid shifts per week on a hospital postnatal ward and picking up casual shifts as a theatre nurse.
+She graduated in mid-2020.

 There were plenty of positives in completing her nursing and midwifery degrees separately, including more flexibility, Pratley says.